 - The most popular method of service is to mail the divorce papers via mail.
 You or your attorney must file a Certificate of Mailing to confirm this.

-- In some rare cases, when the whereabouts of your spouse are unknown, the court may publish notice in the newspaper.
+- In some rare cases, when the whereabouts of your spouse is unknown, the court may publish a notice in the newspaper.

 Response to the Petition